bcgov/educ-studentsuccess/README.md

 ## Theming and Front-end JavaScript

-This website tries to follow the BC Government's suggested look and feel.
-It also attempts to comply with GCPE's rules.
+This website follows the B.C.
+Government's design guidelines.

 Running `grunt watch` from the project root will watch JS and Sass files located in `php-bin/resources/assets` and automatically compile them to `style.css` and `bundle.js` located in the `www` folder.